sabrinaksilva/bank-transactions-express-ts/README.md

       authenticate requests
 - Create a Bank
 - Create a Bank account for an existent Bank
+    - PS: I removed the call from a possible method of validating the account's pre-existence as it was my own and was not in the requirements
 - Find a Bank account by its id
 - Update Bank account by its id
 - Delete a Bank account by id